-Adolescents who participate in self-harm often find relief from the emotional pain or distress they are experiencing in their lives.
-Teenage lives are complicated.
-Between school, family, friends, extracurricular activities, and relationships, it is easy for teenagers to become quickly overwhelmed.
-Self-harm, which can take the form of cutting, burns, removing bodily hairs, or other forms of mutilation, may help teenagers cope with the stresses they are exposed to daily.
+Individuals, especially adolescents and young adults, turn to self-harm when they lack the skills to cope with their emotional distress.
+The self-harm brings temporary relief from the emotional pain or distress they are experiencing in their lives.
+Self-harm, which can take the form of cutting, burns, removing bodily hairs, or other forms of mutilation, is a dangerous way to cope with daily stress and mental illness.
 The self-harming behavior can also have an addictive quality due to the release of endorphins into the bloodstream, creating a pleasurable sensation.
-Teenagers may either “come alive” or “numb out” when participating in self-harm behavior.
+People may either “come alive” or “numb out” when participating in self-harm behavior.
 Whatever the reasons, self-harming behavior is complex.

-Family therapy, individual therapy and groups can help adolescents stop self-harming behaviors.
+Family therapy, individual therapy and groups can help improve emotional dysregulation, helping to stop the self-harming behaviors.
 With time, healthy coping strategies will replace self-harming.